HDFGroup/HDF.PInvoke/README.md

 location.
 For example, if ``HDF.PInvoke.dll`` lives in ``C:\bin``, it expects the unmanaged DLLs in ``C:\bin\bin32`` and ``C:\bin\bin64``.

-The the DLL-search path is changed using the ``PATH`` variable of the running process.
-An attempt is made to modify the running processes' ``PATH`` environment.
-If that fails, the native binaries will be loaded from their default places (such as installed by the [HDF5 installers](https://www.hdfgroup.org/HDF5/)).
+The the DLL-search path is updated using the ``PATH`` environment variable of the running process.
+If that attempt fails, the native binaries will be loaded from their default places (such as installed by the [HDF5 installers](https://www.hdfgroup.org/HDF5/)).

 # License